spilman6/courses/pages/modern-javascript/higher-order-functions.md

 console.log(olderPets)
 ```

-> [!Important] The `map` method always returns a new array, with the same number of elements as the original array.
+> [!NOTE] The `map` method always returns a new array, with the same number of elements as the original array.

 # Exercise 1